 Are you sitting down?
 Yes?
 Then you might want to stand up and MOVE- or at least get your students up and moving more!
 I know YOU work all day, dancing, singing, talking, creating, managing, and at the end of the day just want to SIT or LIE down.
 But, keep reading to get the why and how of movement for your classes.
-This post is going to give you some innovative creative movement activities to use with the Connect-a-Stretchy Band and Stretchy Bands.
+This post is going to give you some innovative creative movement activities to use with the Stretchy Bands and Connect-a-Stretchy Bands.

 WHY CONNECT-A-STRETCHY BANDS?